binded/the-best-winston-sentry/README.md

 })
 ```

-### Reporting exceptions

-To report exceptions, use the `error` log level and pass
-the error object as the second argument, e.g.:
+When logging an error, the error's message will be concatenated with the
+message passed to the Winston logger, following the following format:
+`{msg} cause: {err.message}`, e.g.:

 ```javascript
 logger.error('Oops!', new Error('some error'))
 ```

-If the log message is not an empty, like in the example above, the
-reported error's message have the following format: `{msg} cause:
-{err.message}`, e.g.:
+will show the following error message in sentry:

 ```
 Oops! cause: some error